Sanket012Prakash/weed_detection/README.md

-# Weed_Detection Using YOLO with Semi-Supervised Learning
+# Weed_Detection Using YOLO with Semi-Supervised Learningg
 This repository has a weed detection model that uses YOLO, semi-supervised learning, and both labeled and unlabeled data.
 The goal is to find and locate weeds in farm fields to use less herbicide and help predict better crop yields.

 # Dataset